 5 Ask for reliable resources

 Everyone visits doctor google.
 Make sure you know exactly what you’re researching.
-Many things in medicine are very similar in name, but are very different.
+Many things in medicine are very similar in name or symptoms, but are very different.
 Ask for reliable websites.
 The best place to get reliable information is from reliable veterinary sites.
 Facebook and blogs are not reliable resources.
+In other words, don’t trust everything you read on the internet, even from well-meaning people.
 Doing research at home when your pet had been diagnosed with a disease can definitely help you to understand what is happening with your baby.
 Doctor appointments are not long enough to fully understand a lot of diseases.
 You may need many days of reading to absorb the information you need.
-Let us help direct you to information that is trustworthy.
+Let your doctor direct you to information that is trustworthy.

 6 Let the staff restrain your pet